Rla-GusWns/KWU-Robot_Programming_ROS2_SLAM/README.md

 Shell files should be placed outside the src

+if you don't have beagle(robomation - korea), change lidar.py code and beagle.py.

 Code runs automatically when you run the start.sh file.
 You don't have to be surprised because a lot of terminals will be running.
 ## Using pacakge
 SLAM TOOLBOX